jumpinjackie/forge-e33-mod/design/ARTIFACTS.md

  - In the game, the continent is discovered to be inside a living canvas.
 The final part of the game is about deciding the fate of this canvas.
  - Mechanically:
     - The "black lotus" mana ability has spending restrictions to keep in flavor.
 You can only spend this mana on things that actually live in this canvas.
-    - The destruction of this canvas signals the destruction of everything inside it.
+    - The destruction of this canvas signals the erasure of everything inside it.
 Mass exiling everything by expansion filter nicely symbolizes the finality of such an act.

 ## Urrie